Talent Acquisition

 Finalist interviews can be conducted in-person or via web conferencing alternatives such as Zoom, Microsoft Teams, and other approved online platforms.
 For updated guidance and requirements on interviewing via web conferencing platforms, please visit the ITS page: How to Conduct Web Conference Interviews.

-Hiring Proposal
+Offer Card / Hiring Proposal

 Offer Letter

-All search materials, including the interview notes, selection matrix, confidentiality forms, search completion forms, reference checks, and any other documentation that may have been a part of the search (presentation rubrics, portfolios, etc.) must be submitted to the Talent Acquisition team at jobs@gmu.edu for appropriate filing of historical records of the search process.
-Acceptable file formats include PDF and Word files.
-Please limit the number of attachments to ten (10).
-It is recommended that departments combine similar search materials into one file.
+All Recruitment Documents, including the interview notes, selection matrix, confidentiality forms, search completion forms, reference checks, and any other documentation that may have been a part of the search (presentation rubrics, portfolios, etc.) must be uploaded in PageUp for appropriate filing of historical records of the search process.

 Background Checks